amber-lang/amber-docs/docs/stdlib/doc/math.md

 pub fun ceil(number: Num): Num
 ```

-Returns the smallest integer greater than or equal to the number
+Returns the smallest integer greater than or equal to a number

 ## `abs`